cable000/fpga_tutorials/amd/embedded_design_tutorial/zynq_ultrascale+/create_system.md

 ### Board Support

-The tutorials are based on the tutorials from tutorials found on [AMD(Xilinx) github](https://xilinx.github.io/Embedded-Design-Tutorials/docs/2021.2/build/html/docs/Introduction/ZynqMPSoC-EDT/ZynqMPSoC-EDT.html)
+The tutorials are based on the tutorials found on [AMD (Xilinx) github](https://xilinx.github.io/Embedded-Design-Tutorials/docs/2021.2/build/html/docs/Introduction/ZynqMPSoC-EDT/ZynqMPSoC-EDT.html)

 The tutorials were developed for the ZCU102 board but should work on most Zynq UltraScale+ based boards.
 The following table indicates the additional boards that these tutorials were tested with.
 Any additional modifications are changes to the original ZCU102 will be addressed in the document.